SR-MEiTY/youtube-crawling-data-collection/README.md

 		$ Please open https://www.google.com/device and input code <CODE SHOWN IN TERMINAL>
 		$ Press enter when you have completed this step.

 When you see this, go to https://www.google.com/device and provide the code shown in the terminal at the appropriate place in the webpage when prompted.
 You may need to sign-in to your gmail account.
+Allow "Youtube on TV" access to your gmail account.
 Once this step is done, go to the terminal and press Enter.
 Your videos should start downloading.